A Christian Summer Camp

 No experience affords boys a greater opportunity to know and love our Creator than living in His creation under the leadership of strong Christians.

 Alpine’s philosophy is simple: live what you believe.
 Each day at camp begins and ends with devotions in the Word.
 More importantly, however, each boy observes the Christian life lived out practically by his counselors and fellow campers — he sees what it “looks like” to be a Christian.
+That is to say, we believe that all humans deserve to be treated with dignity and respect.
 It’s not an isolated mountaintop experience; it’s about loving someone by serving them and spending time with them.

 Thank you so much for my second and best year at Alpine!
 Because of your influence on me last year, I was able to reach out and befriend the new people at camp, which was really fun.